ARTEMIS Features

 Zurück zur deutschen Version dieser Seite.

-The ARTEMIS sailing canoe is the small sister of the Bufflehead sailing canoe.
-Like her, ARTEMIS is a very versatile ultralight 50-50 expedition canoe that can be equally paddled as well as sailed.
+The ARTEMIS sailing canoe is a versatile ultralight 50-50 expedition canoe that can be equally paddled as well as sailed.

 Sailing